NingWang1990/machine_learning_kinetics/index.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\frac{\partial&space;\phi}{\partial&space;t}&space;=&space;\kappa&space;\Delta&space;\phi&space;&plus;&space;\mu(\phi)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\frac{\partial&space;\phi}{\partial&space;t}&space;=&space;\kappa&space;\Delta&space;\phi&space;&plus;&space;\mu(\phi)" title="\frac{\partial \phi}{\partial t} = \kappa \Delta \phi + \mu(\phi)" /></a>.

 The left-hand side is the temporal derivative of the phase field.
 The first term on the right-hand side is the diffusive term containing the Laplace operator, and the second term is the chemical potential as a function of phase field.
-To learn a phase-field model means that to **learn the coefficients and the chemical potential from the experimental video**.
+To learn a phase-field model means that to **learn the coefficient and the chemical potential from the experimental video**.

+## Physics-informed neural networks